5 Surprising Benefits of Breakfast

 It can help maintain your heart health.

 A high-saturated fat diet puts you at risk for coronary artery disease.
-Eating a nutritious breakfast including low fat dairy, high fiber cereals, fruits and vegetable and vegetable oils such as those used to make soft spread margarines is a nutritious way to start the day.
+Eating a nutritious breakfast including lean proteins with good fats (like eggs), low fat dairy, high fiber cereals, fruits and vegetable and vegetable oils such as those used to make soft spread margarines is a nutritious way to start the day.
 A balanced breakfast helps control hunger all morning so that you won't reach for high-saturated fat snacks and treats due to mid-morning hunger.

 It helps you get the nutrients you need.

 Without eating breakfast, it can be difficult for your body to get adequate nutrients, namely fiber and important vitamins and minerals that your body needs to function.
 Skip breakfast, and you could be missing out on important nutritional benefits.

 *Vs. butter.
 I Can't Believe It's Not Butter!® 58% vegetable oil spread contains 8g of fat (2g sat. fat, 0g trans fat, 70 calories) per serving.